BerriAI/litellm/docs/my-website/docs/tutorials/litellm_proxy_aporia.md

 ## Advanced
 ### Control Guardrails per Project (API Key)

 Use this to control what guardrails run per project.
-In this tutorial we only want the following guardrails to run for 1 project
+In this tutorial we only want the following guardrails to run for 1 project (API Key)
-- `pre_call_guardrails`: ["aporia-pre-guard"]
-- `post_call_guardrails`: ["aporia-post-guard"]
+- `guardrails`: ["aporia-pre-guard", "aporia"]

 **Step 1** Create Key with guardrail settings